HSRLCLab/SmartFactory-Sortic/README.md

 ### GUI
 - [ ] Add possibility to send error, reset and resume to every box and vehicle individually
 - [ ] Improve the GUI so that it does not need a known vehicle or box name and thus becomes scalable.
+- [ ] Improve the adding of new vehicles and boxes so that this is possible via the GUI

 <div style="page-break-after: always;"></div>